Governance Commentary

 1. Sovereign Risk: the risk that governments (around the world) may take actions that imperil a successful business operating model.

-2. Diversity Risk: We’ve heard about U.S. companies abandoning diversity, equity and inclusion policies in favour of strictly merit based appointments.
+2. Diversity Risk: We’ve heard about some. companies abandoning diversity, equity and inclusion policies in favour of strictly merit based appointments.
 This is a sound approach provided we make space in our major organisations for those who might be regarded as diverse.

 4. Compliance Overload: Australia is one of the most regulated countries in the world.
 Every time a case of misconduct occurs another round of regulations emerge.
 Sound governance helps to minimise this risk.